ethersphere/bee-docs/docs/develop/bee-developers/advanced.md

 The exchange of this information happens upon connection, however nodes can broadcast newly received peers to their peers during the lifetime of connection.

-While the simplest approach is to share all known peers (during an exchange) it might be more optimal to narrow down to a useful subset of peers, for instance all the peers up to a certain depth or belonging to a certain bin.
+While the simplest approach is to share all known peers (during an exchange) it might be more optimal to narrow down to a useful subset of peers - for instance all the peers up to a certain depth or belonging to a certain bin.

 The exchanged information includes both overlay and underlay addreses of the known remote peers.